yakubsiyam/ghurbo-client/README.md

 ## About This Project

-This project where you can find world class tourism destination.
+This project where you can find tourism destination.
 You also get various Dubai Sightseeing, Bali Tour, Iceland Northern Lights, Paris, Swiss Escape etc.

 ## Some Features Of This Project